sap-tutorials/Tutorials/tutorials/cp-starter-ibpm-employeeonboarding-1-setup/cp-starter-ibpm-employeeonboarding-1-setup.md

     !![Recipe In Progress](startrecipe_3.png)

-    > This automatic set up will do the following:
+    > This automatic setup will do the following:

     > - Add Business Rules, Workflow, Process Visibility, Portal, Application Runtime, HTML5 Applications and Connectivity entitlements in your account.